platformsh/template-builder/templates/drupal9/files/README_test.md

     You first need to download your files from your current hosting environment.
     The easiest way is likely with rsync, but consult your old host's documentation.

-    The `platform mount:upload` command provides a straightforward way to upload an entire directory to your site at once.
+    The `platform mount:upload` command provides a straightforward way to upload an entire directory to your site at once to a `mount` defined in a `.platform.app.yaml` file.
     Under the hood, it uses an SSH tunnel and rsync, so it is as efficient as possible.
     (There is also a `platform mount:download` command you can use to download files later.)
     Run the following from your local Git repository root (modifying the `--source` path if needed and setting `BRANCH_NAME` to the branch you are using).

+    A few examples are listed below, but repeat for all directories that contain data you would like to migrate.

     ```bash
-    something
+    $ platform mount:upload -e main --mount web/sites/default/files --source ./web/sites/default/files
+    $ platform mount:upload -e main --mount private --source ./private
     ```

     Note that `rsync` is picky about its trailing slashes, so be sure to include those.